yodynetwork/yody/doc/build-osx.md

 brew install cmake automake libtool boost --c++11 --without-single --without-static pkg-config protobuf libevent gmp
 ```

-### 4. Clone Qtum repository
+### 4. Clone Yody repository

 `git` should already be installed by default on your system.
-Now that all the required dependencies are installed, let's clone the Qtum Core repository to a directory.
+Now that all the required dependencies are installed, let's clone the Yody Core repository to a directory.
 All build scripts and commands will run from this directory.

 ``` bash